 This is essentially what has happened to UK marine science since the Tories came to power (In 2010 David Cameron spelled out his priorities for government which were to use, “all available policy levers,” to make it easier for the private sector to “create a new economic dynamism”).
 Under the guise of austerity, public research has suffered major cuts.
 Now, in the name of saving more money, the public sector is being rolled back to make way for commercial interests: seen in this light, recent NERC funding cuts were nothing more than a prelude to a massive ‘land grab’ by the private sector.
 It is unlikely that this new model will offer better value for tax payers’ money, will almost certainly be more expensive, and will lead to UK marine science focusing on commercial ventures that do not necessarily serve the long-term economic or social interests of the public.
 Even if you do not care about any of these things, if you are a scientist you have a selfish reason to care about these proposals: they will reduce the amount of academic freedom that you have (your research will be reduced to jumping through targeted research hoops set by business), and they will dramatically increase the cost of doing science.
 The latter point will mean that research grants are even harder to win, and academia will become even more competitive.

-David Aldridge is a PhD student , based at the National Oceanography Centre, Southampton (NOCS).
-He is also the editor of Words in mOcean.
+David Aldridge has a PhD in Marine Science from The National Oceanography Centre, Southampton.
+He is now planning his escape from academia.
+He is the founder and editor of Words in mOcean.